visualizedata/undp/work/jthirkield/README.md

 ##<a href="https://undp-jonst.c9.io/undp/work/jthirkield/lens/">Africa's Schoolhouse: A Leanring Map</a>

 #####Can you find Chad on blank map?
+Lestho?
+Eritrea?
 This application looks at education in Africa through many lenses: from the data to the actual schoolhouses.
 ###Research Question
 What do we see when we look at the African Continent?
 How can Gender Equity become a lens for learning about Africa?